emutex/wiring-x86/README.md

 *  Reading from a GPIO pin configured as pullup input.
 *  Reading from a GPIO pin configured as pulldown input.

-The Wiringx86-Python module is meant to be used on Intel® Galileo Gen2 platform with its original OS.
-For more information on the Intel® Galileo Gen2 board and how to get this software please follow this [link](https://communities.intel.com/community/makers).
+The Wiring-x86-Python module is meant to be used on Intel® Galileo Gen2 platform with its original YOCTO Linux OS.
+For more information on the Intel® Galileo Gen2 board and how to get this software go to
+[Intel® Makers site][intel-makers].
 Failing to do so will make the module not to work at all.
 The logic behind the module is backed by Intel® Galileo Gen2 GPIO driver sysfs interface.

 This is a simple example: